 However, the Buddy System isn’t all about making friends and sharing memories.
 A scuba buddy is also very important for safety reasons.
-If you are injured, get lost, become anxious or panicked, your divebuddy will be the first person on the frontline to help you.
+If you are injured, lose your dive buddy, become anxious or panicked, your dive buddy will be the first person on the frontline to help you.

 We know that scuba dive buddy relationships can have the capability of either making or breaking the quality of the experience.
-With this in mind, here are the most important things you need to know.
+With this in mind, here are the most important things you need to know about the Buddy System.

 1. Finding a Scuba Diving Buddy

 The best way to improve your skills as a diver is to have the same scuba buddy to go out regularly with.
 By having one that is regular and not just one that you are assigned, you will better understand each other’s weaknesses and strong points.